Preparatory Division Curriculum

 Chorus Chorus is for all children to sing and make music together!
 No singing experience is necessary and students will not be required to sing solo.
 Students explore the fundamentals of singing including proper posture, breathing techniques, intonation, and phrasing.
 Repertoire will include simple choral pieces in unison and with harmony.

 The joy of singing is what this class is all about!

 Vocal Ensemble In this class we will work on vocal performance topics while learning and performing small ensembles (mainly duets and trios) from classical and musical theatre repertoire.
 This class is specially targeted to voice students, since it will deal with the challenges and creative opportunities that arise while singing in harmony and performing along other singers.

 Chamber Music Class Students are grouped according to age and level and are coached by the faculty.
 Students learn the skills of ensemble performance and explore the roles of other instruments.
 This class is for intermediate to advanced students.
 Students must receive permission from the faculty in order to enroll.

 Private Lessons We offer private lessons to students of all levels and ages.
 The one-to-one instruction by our expert faculty is one of the most important components of our program.
 Private lessons are matched with Musicianship Class, and must be taken together.

-Group Lessons in Violin, Cello, and Guitar Ideal for beginner students ages five to eight, this class offers an introduction to violin, cello, and guitar.
+Group Lessons in Violin, Guitar Ideal for beginner students ages five to eight, this class offers an introduction to violin, guitar.
 Students work in a supportive, nurturing environment with our expert faculty and explore the basics of their instruments.
 This class is recommended to take as a companion class to the private lessons.
 However, you must be enrolled in Musicianship or Music and Movement classes in order to take this class.